roncampbell/NICAR2019/R reading list.md

 <code>stackoverflow - advice for the R-lorn</code>If all else fails, go here.
 Google your error message or go to
 [https://stackoverflow.com/questions/tagged/r] and look around.
 More than 270,000 questions asked.
 So far.

+<code>Rstats</code>More formally @rstatstweet.
+Yeah, we're getting down in the weeds here, but you can learn about new R packages (thousands and thousands every year!) and other neat stuff.

 <code>Google's R Style Guide</code>In the Old Days (the 1990's), every reporter had a copy of the Associated Press Style Guide on their
 desk.
 R nerds need a style guide too.
 Here it is: [https://google.github.io/styleguide/Rguide.xml]